-In addition to the entities listed above, the Firm has established various entities to serve as general partners and/or managing members for the Firm's Single Investor and Single Manager Funds1.
-Cambridge Associates Asia Pte Ltd and its affiliates are under common ownership and control.
-Cambridge Associates Pte Asia Ltd is not affiliated with any broker/dealers, other investment managers, solicitors or placement agents.
-The Firm provides its clients with a wide range of services designed to help maximize portfolio returns within the context of their governance framework.
+The Firm provides its clients with a wide range of services designed to help maximize portfolio returns within the context of their governance and risk framework.
 For clients with limited in-house resources and an investment committee that seeks to delegate portfolio implementation, we offer discretionary investment management or Outsourced Chief Investment Officer services (OCIO).
 For those that seek a similar level of support but wish to retain approval rights on manager hiring and firing, we offer non-discretionary portfolio management services.
 The Firm provides these services for a total portfolio or for specific asset classes.

-For clients that have fully built-out investment offices, we offer staff extension services which are customized to compliment such clients' in-house resources.
-Typically, this includes our acting as a sounding board as well as providing alternative asset expertise and manager due diligence and tools.
+For clients that have fully built-out investment offices, we offer staff extension services which are customized to compliment such clients' in-house resources and needs.
+Typically, this includes our acting as a sounding board as well as providing alternative asset expertise, and manager due diligence and tools.

 We also offer services to clients that seek specialized advice and guidance.
-These services are typically tailored to the client but most often include strategic and tactical asset allocation advice as well as manager selection, participation in committee meetings, access to research services and performance reporting.
+These services are typically tailored to the client and most often include strategic and tactical asset allocation advice as well as manager selection, participation in committee meetings, access to research services and performance reporting.

-We also provide focused investment services relating to socially responsible investing, ESG and impact investing and have dedicated resources researching managers and working with clients to align their investing with their mission.
+We also provide investment services relating to socially responsible investing, ESG and impact investing and have dedicated resources researching managers and working with clients to align their investing with their mission.
+These service offerings are quite differentiated and not consistent across our client base as they are driven by clients' specific frameworks, interpretations and reporting needs.

-In addition, we provide expertise and guidance regarding the selection of diverse managers through dedicated resources seeking to find and diligence women and minority managers.
+In addition, we provide expertise and guidance regarding the selection of diverse managers through dedicated resources seeking to find and diligence non-traditional, institutional quality managers.